Japan's two Aegis Ashore anti-missile candidate sites run into local opposition | The Japan Times

 Kenta Suzuki, a member of the Liberal Democratic Party with a seat in the Akita Prefectural Assembly and a former member of the GSDF, said he first heard Araya was a candidate site in November 2017 — not from fellow LDP members or former Defense Ministry colleagues, but from media reports.

 “After multiple explanations, I was told that, because the Japanese government cannot just use whatever land it wants, negotiations with private landowners weren’t that simple.
-Only national government-owned land, or at least prefectural-owned land, would work, and that’s what I think led to the decision to choose Araya,” Suzuki said.
+Only national government-owned land, or at least prefectural-owned land, would work, and that’s what I think led to the decision to choose Araya.”

 In August, Defense Ministry officials visited Akita to explain their plans, saying about 200 personnel would be stationed at the Aegis Ashore site, which would include radar facilities and missile launchers.